-People with osteoporosis know that for them, a fall can be extra dangerous.
-Osteoporosis is a condition that causes brittle bones, increasing the risk of broken bones (fractures).
+Osteoporosis is a condition that causes brittle bones, which increases the risk of fractures.

 At Allegheny Health Network (AHN), our orthopaedic experts go beyond offering expert fracture care: We use research-based practices to improve your bone health and avoid fractures, doing everything possible to help you live a full, active life.